 Are you ready to up your SEO game?
-We’ve got tips to make sure that students from across the internet can find and enroll in your class easily.
+We’ve got tips to make sure that students from across the internet can find and WATCH your class easily.

 When you’re looking to learn something, what’s the first thing you do?
 If you’re like us, chances are the first place you go is a search engine like Google or Bing.
 But who decides what those first few links are in the search results?
 And –– more importantly –– how do you ensure that your Skillshare classes are near the top of those results?

 Here are a few easy steps you can take to ensure that your Skillshare class ranks higher in search.

 Search engines crawl the internet every day, visiting millions of websites and finding the right content to match to a unique search query.
 Your class title is the most important part of your page, so you want to make sure that google can identify it properly.
 Here are the best tricks to follow:

 Aim for class titles of 65 characters or less.
 This ensures that search engines scan and represent your full title.